Arohn Kee: Exposure and manhunt

-Kee, now wanted, kidnapped a 15-year-old girl named Angelique Stalling from her Brooklyn apartment and flew her out to Miami, Florida, sparking a manhunt across the east coast of the United States.
-In the weeks after, Kee and Stalling rented many hotels, frequently moving from place to place around Miami.
-Miami police stormed his hotel room on the evening of February 19, 1999.
+Before he could be arrested, Kee fled New York City for Florida, abducting 16-year-old Angelique Stallings, whom he had groomed during homework tutoring, to come with him, sparking a manhunt across the east coast of the United States.
+In the weeks after, Kee and Stallings rented many hotels, frequently moving from place to place around Miami.
+Miami Police stormed his hotel room on the evening of February 19, 1999.
 They rescued Stalling and flew her back to New York.
 Kee was soon flown back to New York, where he was charged with the murder of Rasheeda Washington, the kidnapping and false imprisonment of Stalling, and the two rapes from 1995 and 1996.
 Further testing of his DNA brought to light his involvement in the then unsolved murders of Paola Illera and Johalis Castro, as well as another rape from 1992.

+Trials

 His trial started in 2000, with Kee being charged in all three murders and three other rapes, to which he pled not guilty.
 During the trial, Kee took the stand to make a statement in which he ranted that he was being framed, and that the DNA testing that was being used to convict him was fake, even though surviving victims identified him as their rapist.
 On December 16, 2000, the jury found him guilty of all three murders and the three other rapes.
-When the verdict was read, Kee yelled “Fuck all of y’all!”
-At his sentencing in January 2001, he made a statement and apologized for how he was acting at his trial.
+When the verdict was read, Kee yelled "Fuck all of y’all!"
+At his sentencing in January 2001, he made a statement and apologized for how he had acted at his trial.
 He was sentenced to three consecutive terms of life imprisonment.

-2004 trial

 After his conviction, authorities continued to conduct DNA testing on unsolved cases in the Harlem area to see if they could link a match in Kee's DNA to the evidence at the crime scenes.
 The testing was completed in 2004, and after that the NYPD now wanted to charge Kee with the July 1994 unsolved rape of a 17-year-old girl in her Harlem basement apartment.
 Kee's DNA was a match to the DNA the perpetrator had left on the girl.

 His trial was ordered to start in June 2004, but instead of pleading his innocence, he fully admitted what he did, saying that he was now reformed and ready to win forgiveness.
-During the trial, Kee showed signs of remorse for what he had done, fully admitting his guilt, and asked for forgiveness during a statement.
+During the trial, Kee voiced remorse for what he had done, acknowledging his guilt, and asked for forgiveness during a statement.
 On August 12, 2004, Kee was sentenced to 20 years in prison for the rape to run concurrent with his three life sentences.

-In media

-Kee's crimes were featured in the episode "The Shopping Cart Killer" in the television show Cold Case Files.

-The case was dramatized in the last episode of television show The New Detectives.